devgateway/www.developmentgateway.org/_posts/2014-06-10-opengov-hub-20-official-launch.md

 created: 1402416304
 old_path: news/opengov-hub-20-official-launch
 title: 'OpenGov Hub 2.0: Official Launch!'
-lede: We're beyond excited to announce that, last night, we officially launched the new (and we're proud to say, improved!)
+excerpt: We're beyond excited to announce that, last night, we officially launched the new (and we're proud to say, improved!)
 OpenGov Hub.
 We've all been trickling in and getting settled over the last two months, but we're finally ready to (re)take the open government space by storm.